GandhiCloudLab/envizi-integration-hub-doc/readme.md

 ## 5. Ingest Turbonomic Data into Envizi via the App

-Lets ingest data from Turbonomoic into Envizi.
+Lets ingest data from Turbonomic into Envizi.

 1. Click on the `Turbonomic` menu and get into Turbonomic integration screen.